DNA unwinding element

 A DNA unwinding element (DUE or DNAUE) is the initiation site for the opening of the double helix structure of the DNA at the origin of replication for DNA synthesis.
 It is A-T rich and denatures easily due to its low helical stability, which allows the single-strand region to be recognized by origin recognition complex.

 DUEs are found in both prokaryotic and eukaryotic organisms, but were first discovered in yeast and bacteria origins, by Huang Kowalski.
 The DNA unwinding allows for access of replication machinery to the newly single strands.
 In eukaryotes, DUEs are the binding site for DNA-unwinding element binding (DUE-B) proteins required for replication initiation.
 In prokaryotes, DUEs are found in the form of tandem consensus sequences flanking the 5' end of DnaA binding domain.
 The act of unwinding at these A-T rich elements occurs even in absence of any origin binding proteins due to negative supercoiling forces, making it an energetically favourable action.
 DUEs are typically found spanning 30-100 bp of replication origins.

 Function

 The specific unwinding of the DUE allows for initiation complex assembly at the site of replication on single-stranded DNA, as discovered by Huang Kowalski.
 The DNA helicase and associated enzymes are now able to bind to the unwound region, creating a replication fork start.
 The unwinding of this duplex strand region is associated with a low free energy requirement, due to helical instability caused by specific base-stacking interactions, in combination with counteracting supercoiling.
 Negative supercoiling allows the DNA to be stable upon melting, driven by reduction of torsional stress.
 Found in the replication origins of both bacteria and yeast, as well as present in some mammalian ones.
-Found to be between 30-100 bp long.
+Found to be between 30 and 100 bp long.